nicolasdanelon/UnofficialDocs/source/reference/settings.rst

    Toggles the spell checker.
 ``dictionary``
    Word list to be used by the spell checker.
-Accepts a path rooted at the data directory (e.g.: ``Packages/Language - English/en_US.dic``).
+Accepts a path rooted at the data directory (such as ``Packages/Language - English/en_US.dic``).
 You can `add more dictionaries <http://extensions.services.openoffice.org/en/dictionaries>`_.
 ``fallback_encoding``
    The encoding to use when the encoding can't be determined automatically.
-   ASCII, UTF-8 and UTF-16 encodings automatically will be detected.
+   ASCII, UTF-8 and UTF-16 encodings will be detected automatically .
 ``default_line_ending``
    Determines what characters to use to designate new lines.
 Valid values:
    ``system`` (OS-dependant), ``windows`` (``CRLF``) and ``unix`` (``LF``).